ncoghlan/misc/notes/python3/questions_and_answers.rst

 the cycle, those names are automatically deleted at the end of the relevant exception handler in Python 3 - you now need to bind the exception to a different local variable name in order to keep a valid reference after the handler has finished running).

 The networking security changes are intermixed with the IO stack changes for Unicode support, so backporting those, while technically possible, would be a non-trivial task.
+Similarly, it's perhaps *possible* to backport the implicit super change, but it would need to be separated from the other backwards incompatible changes to the type system machinery.

 There are some other notable changes in Python 3 that are of substantial benefit when teaching new users (as well as for old hands), that technically